-- (1) In addition to other powers of alteration conferred by this Part, a voters roll may be altered by the constituency registrar as follows- - (a) at any time- - (i) by correcting any obvious mistake or omission; - (ii) by changing, on the written application of a voter, the original name or address of the voter to an altered name or address; - (b) at any time except during the period between the issue of a proclamation referred to in section thirtyeight or thirty-nine and the close of polling at the election fixed by any such proclamation, by striking out the name of any person, on proof that he has become qualified for and has secured registration on another voters roll. - (2) In the case of an alteration in terms of paragraph (b) of subsection (1), a notice of the fact in the prescribed form shall forthwith be sent to the voter by the constituency registrar.

-35 How alterations to be made

-All alterations made by a constituency registrar in terms of this Act shall be made in such a manner that the original entry on a voters roll or a copy of a voters roll shall not be obliterated and the reason for the alteration and the date thereof shall be set against the alteration, together with the initials of the person making the alteration.
+25. (1) In addition to other powers of alteration conferred alter voters by this Part, a voters roll may be altered by the constituency rolls. registrar as follows-

+- (a) at any time- - (i) by correcting any obvious mistake or omission; or - (ii) by changing, on the written application of a voter, the original name or address of the voter to an altered name or address; - (b) at any time except during the period between the issue of a proclamation referred to in section twentynine or thirty and the close of polling at the election fixed by any such proclamation, by striking out the name of any person on proof that he has become qualified for and has secured registration on another voters - (2) In the case of an alteration in terms of paragraph (b) of subsection (1), a notice of the fact in the prescribed form shall forthwith be sent to the voter by the constitutency registrar. - 26.
+All alterations made by a constituency registrar in terms How alterations of this Act shall be made in such a manner that the original entry to be made. on a voters roll or a copy of a voters roll shall not be obliterated and the reason for the alteration and the date thereof shall be set against the alteration, together with the initials of the person making the alteration.

+Documents

+required in

+connexion

+with registration

-36 Documents required in connection with registration exempt from stamp duty
+exempt from

+stamp duty.

-No stamp duty shall be charged upon any declaration made or any authorization in writing issued for the purpose of any provision of this Act relating to the registration of voters or the revision of rolls.
+27. No stamp duty shall be charged upon any declaration made or any authorization in writing issued for the purpose of any provision of this Act relating to the registration of voters or the revision of voters rolls.

-PART IX
+PART VIII